Advanced Materials Research Group

 Biography

-Luke is an EPSRC Doctoral Prize Fellow in the Advanced Materials Research Group at the University of Nottingham.
-He submitted his PhD thesis in September 2023, having worked on metal-organic frameworks (MOFs) and magnetic framework composites (MFCs) for CO2 capture applications.
+Luke is a Research Fellow in Complex Hydrides, working on next-generation materials for hydrogen storage applications in the Advanced Materials Research Group at the University of Nottingham.
+He was previously an EPSRC Doctoral Prize Fellow and submitted his PhD thesis in September 2023, having worked on metal-organic frameworks (MOFs) and magnetic framework composites (MFCs) for CO2 capture applications.

 Prior to his PhD, Luke graduated in 2015 from the University of Cambridge and holds a BA, MA (Cantab) and MSci in Natural Sciences, Chemistry.
 He then spent 2 years working in R&D in the UK pharmaceutical industry and 2 years working and traveling abroad (living in South Korea).